-- Any serious or repeated physical incidents between pupils or pupils and staff. - Any incident which requires physical restraint. - Violence, where a pupil causes injury. - Threatening behaviour where the aggrieved feels intimidated. - Incidents of smoking, solvent or drug abuse. - Pupil absent from the site without permission. - Inappropriate or repeated behaviour that causes harm to others.
+- Any serious or repeated physical incidents between pupils or pupils and staff. - · Any incident which requires physical restraint. - Violence, where a pupil causes injury. - Threatening behaviour where the aggrieved feels intimidated. - Incidents of smoking, solvent or drug abuse. - Pupil absent from the site without permission. - Inappropriate or repeated behaviour that causes harm to others.

-Peer on Peer incidents:
+Child on child incidents:

-Peer on peer incidents will be dealt with using the NSPCC 'Stop -define -state -enforce' model, using correct anatomical names.
+Child on child incidents will be dealt with using the NSPCC 'Stop -define -state -enforce' model, using correct anatomical names.